feliphp/mod_content/README.txt

 @fecha:  2019-05-29
 @update:  2019-05-29
 @Comentario: Module Documentation.
-* Important for module install- reemplace mod_content from your name component */
+* Important for module install- reemplace mod_content name folder from original name component */
 The following steps should get you up and running with this module template code.